Creative Industries

 Master

-Understanding the field that is buzzing with creativity: where art meets commerce, and where culture generates innovation and social cohesion.
+In the Creative Industries Master's specialisation, you will come to understand a field buzzing with creativity: where art meets commerce, where culture generates innovation and sustainability.

 Ready to apply?